joe-thirtytwonineteen/graql/README.md

 | Query Caching                 | Automatic, configuration in application.properties, replaceable at will. | Do it yourself.            | Just add their bean           |          |
 | Query DSL/CodeGen | Netflix DGS Codegen-compatible | DSL | DGS CodeGen                   |

-* _well enough for not-yet-in-production application
+* _well enough for a not-yet-in-production application_

 ## To-Do